Wisconsin Prep Football Poll

 |10

-Others receiving votes: Cashton 8.
-Markesan 7.
-Cambria-Friesland 7.
-Belleville 5.
-Black Hawk/Warren IL 4.
-Auburndale 3.
+Others receiving votes: Cambria-Friesland 7.
+Belleville 7.
+Markesan 6.
+Bangor 4.
+Auburndale 2.